Meet Our Providers

 Luis is originally from El Salvador, grew up in Venezuela, and lived in Puerto Rico prior to moving to North Carolina in 2009.
 He likes to spend time with his family and friends.
 He enjoys an active lifestyle: working out, marital arts, and water sports are his main passions.
 Luis travels whenever possible and relishes opportunities to learn more about various cultures and foods.

-Samantha Dietter,
+Samantha Dietter

-PA-C, MPAS
+PA-C, CAQ-Psych

 Samantha is a board-certified Physician Assistant with a passion for providing patient-centered mental health care.
 She works collaboratively with patients to create personalized care plans through shared decision making and incorporation of patient strengths.
 She has experience providing support for individuals with a range of psychiatric conditions including mood disorders, anxiety disorders, ADHD, PTSD, and psychotic disorders.
 Using a holistic approach, Samantha combines lifestyle changes, psychotherapy , and psychotropic treatments to help patients and their families.
 She provides medication management for patients ages 5 and up with a special interest in working with adolescents and adults.